 Most people feel a lot easier about writing passwords down at home, but can you really trust your roommates not to snoop through your personal information?

 You’re also discounting the risk from burglars as well.
 Your passwords in the hands of a burglar are as big a score they could ever hope to get when robbing your home.

-The easy solution here is to refrain from writing down your passwords and using a password manager to keep all that information locked up and safe from prying eyes.
+The easy solution here is to refrain from writing down, and this is exactly how a password manager app works.
+The point is to keep all that information locked up and safe from prying eyes.

 Let’s go through the common bad online habits you can have at work.

 I probably have to get up between 5-10 times every day while I’m at the office.
 Before going off to get a coffee, eat lunch, or use the restroom, I always remember to lock my computer.

 Imagine the damage someone could do to me should I leave my computer unlocked.
 Should someone hold a grudge against me, it would be so easy for that person to send an embarrassing email to my company’s CEO or cc my entire company in a nasty note without my knowledge.

 It’s also very likely the information displayed on your screen is confidential, especially if you work with clients.

 So, to protect yourself and also maintain confidentiality, you should always lock your computer screen when walking away.

 Email phishing scams are still a big problem, despite a company’s IT Department always trying to beef up security.